nidoro/heuristix/README.md

 ## Introduction

 **heuristix**, or just **hx**, is a collection of optimization metaheuristics implementations in Go.
-It is an heuristic implementation framework, to which you can "plug" your own improving and diversifying strategies to solve an optimization problem defined by you.
+It is an heuristic implementation framework to which you can "plug" your own improving and diversifying strategies to solve a given optimization.

 Implemented metaheuristics: